 Mobile email is on the rise, as more and more people own a smartphone or a mobile device like a tablet.

-We compiled all (useful) available statistics and compiled the ultimate mobile email stats overview with insight into the current state of mobile email usage.
+I searched near and far for all (useful) available statistics and compiled the ultimate mobile email stats overview with insight into the current state of mobile email usage.

 Ultimate mobile email usage statistic